Izic16/Izic16/README.md

 - 👋 Hi, I’m @Izic16
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning HTNml
+- 🌱 I’m currently learning HTML
-- 💞️ I’m looking to collaborate on a webpage that produces money as profit
+- 💞️ I’m looking to collaborate on a webpage that produces money as a profit
 - 📫 How to reach me @rizzic16@gmail.com

 <!---